HumanCellAtlas/dcp-community/rfcs/text/0000-data-citation-plan.md

 A formal DOI is *not* required for Phase 1.

 ### Phase 2 - Versioned data release citations
-This is designed to satisfy the data contributor requirements for User Story #5.
+This is designed to satisfy the requirements for User Story #5.
 This allows the Data Operations team to make a “Data Release” (i.e. a curated data set) in which the specific versions of projects within the Data Release itself are citable.
 A Data Release must be immutable.
 The Data Browser must provide users with access to each Data Release (i.e. immutable version of data) in addition to the “live/latest” view.